oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ================

-The authors would like to acknowledge the work of William Denniss and John Bradley, whose recommendation for native apps informed many of the best practices for browser-based applications.
+The authors would like to acknowledge the work of William Denniss and John Bradley, whose recommendation for native applications informed many of the best practices for browser-based applications.
 The authors would also like to thank Hannes Tschofenig and Torsten Lodderstedt, the attendees of the Internet Identity Workshop 27 session at which this BCP was originally proposed, and the following individuals